Last Updated on April 21, 2026

 - Involve domain experts – Engage experts familiar with the data to guide accurate mapping.

-- Test the mapping process – Perform thorough testing to identify and correct any mapping errors before full migration.
+- Test the mapping process – Perform thorough testing to identify and correct any mapping errors before full migration, while monitoring data flows to ensure data quality and prevent issues during migration.

 Data Ladder supports several of these steps by helping teams profile source data, standardize formats, identify duplicate or inconsistent records, and validate data before migration.
 This reduces mapping errors and improves migration readiness.
 Also, it facilitates collaboration with domain experts and enables thorough testing and validation of data mappings before full migration.